 Freeze Watch from WED 1:00 AM EDT until WED 9:00 AM EDT

+Freeze Watch from WED 1:00 AM EDT until WED 9:00 AM EDTUpdated

 Issued by National Weather Service – Charleston, WV